Alexeanred/workshop-aws-card-clash-7/content/3-code/3.3-buildspec/_index.md

       files:
         - 'python/**/*'  # Including all files in the python directory for layer
 ```
-* There are 3 main identified stages in the construction process.
-Here there are three stages: installation, pre_build and post_build.
+* There are 3 main phases defined in the build process.
+There are three phases: install, pre_build, and build.

-### Setting
+### Install

-* Set up Python 3.12 environment by specifying in runtime versions.
+* Set up the Python 3.12 environment by specifying in runtime-versions.

-* Update pip to ensure the latest version is used.
+* Update pip to ensure using the latest version and necessary libraries.

-* This is the initial installation step and ensures the environment is ready before running another command.
+* This is the initial installation step and ensures the environment is ready before running other commands.

 ### Pre_build

+* We use the Pytest library to run the 2 test files we wrote to test lambda functions, if the assertions are successful, we will go to the next step.

+### build
-* Main purpose: Prepare necessary files for Lambda layer without having to package them into zip files.
+* Main purpose: Prepare the necessary files for Lambda layer without having to package them into a zip file.

-* Create python folder and install all necessary libraries into that folder from lambda_layer_requirements.txt file.
+* Create a python directory and install all the necessary libraries into that directory from the lambda_layer_requirements.txt file.

-* Print out the python directory structure to verify the libraries have been installed properly.
+* Print out the python directory structure to verify that the libraries are installed correctly.
-* No build: Since no compilation or additional processing is required, there is no need for a build phase.

-### post_build
-* Main purpose: Upload files in the python folder to S3 to use as Lambda layer, with encryption using KMS for security.
-* aws s3 cp with --recursive option to upload entire python directory.
-* Once completed, print a confirmation message to know the process is complete.

 ### Artifacts
-* discard-paths: Removes path structures in artifacts, helping files include only names without sub-folder structures.
+* discard-paths: Removes the path structure in the artifacts, making the files just the name without the sub-directory structure.

-* files: Includes Python files for the Lambda functions addItem and removeItem.
-These are the main functions that will be implemented.
+* files: Include the Python files for the Lambda functions addItem and removeItem.
+These are the main functions that will be deployed.

 * secondary-artifacts

-* addItemArtifact and removeItemArtifact: Define two separate artifacts for each function addItem and removeItem, allowing each function to be deployed independently or used in different Lambdas.
+* addItemArtifact and removeItemArtifact: Define two separate artifacts for each addItem and removeItem function, allowing each function to be deployed independently or used in different Lambdas.

-* layerArtifact: Includes all files in the python directory to create the Lambda layer, helping Lambda functions to use libraries without having to repackage.
+* layerArtifact: Include all the files in the python directory to create the Lambda layer, allowing Lambda functions to use libraries without having to repackage them.